-Beach culture is integral to the very core of Rio’s lifestyle.
-They have their own set of unwritten rules and code of behavior that defines their idea of ‘fun’.
-Blend with them well and stop flaunting your ‘gringo’ roots.
+Beach culture is integral to the very core of Rio's lifestyle.
+They have their own set of unwritten rules and code of conduct that defines their idea of 'fun'.
+Blend with them well and stop flaunting your 'gringo' roots.

-Observe your fellow beach bummies for their behavior on the beach.
-You’ll notice, they never bring a picnic basket or a beach bag full of goodies and stuff.
+Observe your fellow beach bummies for their behaviour on the beach.
+You'll notice, they never bring a picnic basket or a beach bag full of goodies and stuff.
 When you have possibly everything available on sale at the beach, why breathe and puff with a heavy bag on your shoulders?
 A foldable chair, towels, sunscreen and little bit of cash for beer and snacks is all that is acceptable to a carioca.

 The rule in swimwear is swimming trunks or surf shorts for men and two-piece bikini for women.
 Never go topless on Rio beaches or be ready to face arrest.
 Wearing football shorts, bathing suits, carrying shopping mall bags is a big no-no!

 If they have to, women should use a sarong to sit on.
 Do not ever sit on a towel as you'll look completely out of the frame.